XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/serialization.md

 ## Internal Format

 Each field has an "internal" binary format used in the `rippled` source code to represent that field when signing (and in most other cases).
 The internal formats for all fields are defined in the source code of [`SField.cpp`](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/impl/SField.cpp).
-(This file also includes fields other than transaction fields.
-The [Transaction Format Reference](transaction-formats.html) also lists the internal formats for all transaction fields. <!--{# TODO: Clean up the "Internal Format" type listing and come up with an explicit definition of every type. #}-->
+(This file also includes fields other than transaction fields.)
+The [Transaction Format Reference](transaction-formats.html) also lists the internal formats for all transaction fields.

 For example, the `Flags` [common transaction field](transaction-common-fields.html) becomes a UInt32 (32-bit unsigned integer).